Our Uncle and his Profile (1894 – 1986)

 Finally in March 1947 Günther Kegler found employment at his son-in-law’s beverage plant in Erfurt and in 1950 within the same company became its bookkeeper.
 Thus, he could make use of his skills in accounting, which he had practiced between the two World Wars.
 On April 28, 1955 he fled with his wife Lucie to West Germany leaving behind all his furniture and other bulky belongings.
 Fortunately, he found immediate employment at the newly established beverage company that was owned by his son-in-law A. Lotz, who also had fled from East Germany.
 In 1956 his status as a refugee from the GDR was officially recognized.
 In the same year he was able to retire with a pension that at last provided a comfortable standard of living for the rest of his life.

 However, his plan was not to live out the remaining years in meaningless idleness.
 On the contrary, he helped many people with advice on legal issues, accounting problems, and above all he gave assistance in their struggle with the notoriously slow bureaucracy of the West German government offices.
-In 1962 he invited his sisters Marie and Erika to join him and share a beautiful rental house in Pohlheim (former Watzenborn-Steinberg).
+In 1962 he invited his sisters Maria and Erika to join him and share a beautiful rental house in Pohlheim (former Watzenborn-Steinberg).
 That’s where his wife Lucie after a lengthy illness passed away in 1968.
 My uncle spent the next decade with his second wife Elfriede in their seniors’ apartment in Kassel-Wilhelmshöhe.
-I will write about Elfriede in another post.

 Elfriede Kegler née Grempler